There’s no definitive menopause age calculator, but there are some things that can predict whether you’ll reach menopause early.

 We’re talking about:

-If you’ve had surgery on or around your ovaries, it’s more likely that you’ll have earlier menopause.
+If you’ve had surgery on or around your ovaries, it’s more likely that you’ll reach earlier menopause.

 Chemotherapy or radiotherapy patients often go through temporary menopause.